tdiego95/ndt7-client-android/README.md

 ```
 This returns the ElapsedTime and NumBytes during the download test.
 ElapsedTime is in *microseconds*.
 To ease data transformation into the commonly used `mbps`, we expose a static class that assists with the calculations
-`DataConverter.convertToMbps(clientResponse) will generate a String that represents the speed in mbps.
+`DataConverter.convertToMbps(clientResponse) will generate a Double that represents the speed in mbps.
 Note this is mega*BITS* per second.